Structuring Collective Action with LLM-Guided Evolution: From Ill-Structured Problems to Executable Heuristics: Introduction

-We introduce the \textbf{ECHO-MIMIC} framework, designed to automate the discovery of these heuristics and the mechanisms to encourage their adoption.
-Our approach is grounded in Simon's models of bounded rationality, which posit that agents rely on simple rules-of-thumb to navigate complex environments \citep{gigerenzer2011heuristic, simon1990mechanism}.
+We introduce \textbf{ECHO-MIMIC}, a framework designed to automate the discovery of these heuristics and the mechanisms to encourage their adoption.
+Our approach is grounded in Simon's models of bounded rationality, which posit that agents rely on rules-of-thumb to navigate complex environments \citep{gigerenzer2011heuristic, simon1990mechanism}.
 We operationalize this concept using the synergy of Evolutionary Algorithms (EAs) and Large Language Models (LLMs).
-This LLM+EA paradigm represents a new frontier for creative problem-solving, and recent work has begun to leverage LLMs within evolutionary program searches to generate and tune heuristics for complex optimization problems, such as optimizing prompts for the LLMs themselves \citep{guo2023connecting} and to fuel mathematical, algorithmic, and scientific discovery \citep{romera2024mathematical, liu2024evolution, ye2024reevo, novikov2025alphaevolve, chen2023evoprompting}.
+This LLM+EA paradigm represents a new frontier for creative problem-solving, and recent work has begun to leverage LLMs within evolutionary program searches to generate and tune heuristics for complex optimization problems \citep{guo2023connecting, romera2024mathematical, liu2024evolution, ye2024reevo, novikov2025alphaevolve, chen2023evoprompting}.
 However, the utility of this paradigm in practical optimization settings and its applicability to real-world complex systems has been underexplored.

-Our framework applies this paradigm to solve a real-world collective action problem, an ISP, and transform it into effective WSPs.
-To achieve this, the LLM acts as a creative engine that proposes executable heuristics and nudges, while the Evolutionary Algorithm (EA) provides the optimization pressure.
-Our primary contributions are: \begin{enumerate} \item We introduce ECHO-MIMIC, a framework that deconstructs complex collective action ISPs into simple, executable behavioral heuristics that are well-structured for individual agents, and then nudges the agents to implement these heuristics.
+Our end-to-end framework leverages this paradigm to solve real-world collective action problems, transforming them from ISPs into effective WSPs.
+Our primary contributions are: \begin{enumerate} \item We introduce ECHO-MIMIC, a general framework that deconstructs complex collective action ISPs into executable behavioral heuristics that are well-structured for individual agents, and then nudges the agents to implement these heuristics.

-\item We demonstrate our framework on the important ecological collective action problem of enhancing connectivity in agricultural landscapes, and show that it significantly outperforms generic LLM program-synthesis baselines like DSPy MiPROv2.
+\item We demonstrate our framework on two distinct domains: agricultural landscape management and carbon-aware EV charging.
+We show that it significantly outperforms LLM program-synthesis baselines like DSPy MiPROv2 and agent frameworks like AutoGen.

-\item We find that performance of heuristics produced by ECHO rises with code-complexity indicators and that nudges generated by MIMIC can be tailored to farmer personas.
+\item We find that performance of heuristics produced by ECHO rises with code-complexity indicators and that nudges generated by MIMIC can be tailored to diverse agent personas.

+\item To facilitate generalization, we develop a Domain Creation Agent that automatically generates modular, domain-specific system instructions and prompts given the (state, action) schema and constraints of a new task.